cefn/watchable/packages/nevermore/README.md

 ### Batch (generator) API

-For batch routines, (or potentially infinite sets), `createSettlementSequence` provides an alternative API based on iterable sequences of no-arg functions, with the same options available...
+For batch routines, (or potentially infinite sets), `createSettlementSequence` provides an alternative API based on iterable sequences of callbacks of a generic type you define.

+Exactly the same scheduling options (`concurrency`, `retry` etc.) are supported as in the `createExecutorStrategy` API.

+#### Explanation

+If you eventually need to satisfy a million requests, you don't want to spawn them all as pending promises in memory as they are slowly processed at 100 per second.

+The `createExecutor` approach described above is very convenient for adding seamless scheduling of hundreds of parallel tasks without having to change your code.
+Unfortunately this makes the scheduling opaque and there is therefore no mechanism to provide backpressure when jobs aren't completing quickly.

+By contrast the `createSettlementSequence` allows developers to respect 'backpressure' from a pipeline's limited capacity.
+Each `Job` is yielded from the iterator you provide just-in-time as capacity becomes available.
+Between yields your iterator is halted, holding only its stack in memory.
+An iteration procedure for 1 million requests will therefore only progress as fast as the pipeline allows, and the only promises in memory are those which have been scheduled.

+An example of a sequence yielding `Job` callbacks one-by-one is shown below.

 ```ts
 import { createSettlementSequence } from "@watchable/nevermore";